jasonlohyp/terraform-modules/README.md

 # Terraform Modules

 A collection of reusable Terraform modules for Google Cloud Platform (GCP).
-Built to eliminate infrastructure duplication across projects — define once, reuse everywhere.
+Built to eliminate infrastructure duplication across projects.
+Define once, reuse everywhere.

 > Inspired by platform engineering principles from central GCP governance work.
 Any project can consume these modules without repeating infrastructure code.